innergnome/FictionBoard-Site/docs/themes.md

 # Themes

 FictionBoard allows for custom theming of handouts, slide decks, actor sheets and other objects.
+Themes are written as CSS rules.

 Theming is highly encouraged to create an immersive experience relevant to your story.
 Themes can be generic and preferably genre oriented, game system specific or you can roll your own.
 The default theme for a system is usually maintained by someone appointed by the game system publisher.
+## How styling works in FictionBoard

+By default, the look and feel of objects is retrieved from the game system.
+If the game system does not have any specific styling, genre styling is proposed.
+On game level you can choose to override genre or game specific styling with another theme.
+You can also at any time choose a different style for a object.
-## Basic concepts
+## Basic concepts for HTML in FictionBoard

 The HTML of objects in FictionBoard is purposly kept quite simple to improve accessibility and make them possible to express in written text.